CurtisLV/csharp_101/README.md

 -   In *method overloading*, multiple methods can have the same name, as long as they have different method *signatures*.
 -   A method *signature* is a method's name and parameter types in order.

+### Method Output

+-   Methods return values with the `return` keyword.
+-   Every method has a return type, designated in its method signature.
+That type must match the type of the value actually returned.
+-   If a method returns no type, its return type is `void`.
+-   `out` parameters can be used to return multiple values from a method.

 ## Interfaces & Inheritance